ASzot/ClusterCNN/README.md

     command does not work.
   * `pip install Theano`
   * `pip install Keras`
+  * Go to [MulticoreTSNE GitHub](https://github.com/DmitryUlyanov/Multicore-TSNE) to see further instructions on how to install the MulticoreTSNE Python package.
 * Deactivate your conda environment
   * `deactivate yourenvname`